woossi0/suite/docs/usermanual/source/processing/processes/index.rst

 Process reference
 =================

-This section will highlight some of the common WPS processes available with OpenGeo Suite, and describe how those processes operate.
+This section will highlight some of the common WPS processes available with Boundless Suite, and describe how those processes operate.

 .. todo:: "It is not a comprehensive listing of all processes."
 If we include this statement, we have to say where the comprehensive list is.